collective/collective.developermanual/source/forms/schemas.rst

             context.test_address.first_name = u"Mikko"
             context.test_address.last_name = u"Ohtamaa"

-            # Note that you can still add arbitary attributes to any
+            # Note that you can still add arbitrary attributes to any
             # persistent object.
 They are simply not validated, as they
             # don't go through the ``zope.schema`` FieldProperty
             # declarations.